 #2: Thank the Employer

 You don’t have to write any “thank-yous” in your resignation letter if you don’t want to.
-But it can lend a nice touch and show your professionalism.
+But it can lend a nice touch and show your professionalism and appreciation.

 Express your gratitude for working with the employer, and for all the opportunities you have been given.
 You may even want to mention one or two specific opportunities for which you are grateful.
 This could be a project you were able to work on or a big lesson you learned on the job.
 This will show an employer you have put a lot of thought into your letter.